adiwg/mdEditor-doc/publish/how-to-publish.md

 > ![](/assets/BestPracticeSmall.png)**Best Practice:** always hit_ refresh_ in your browser before each work session \(and periodically throughout the day\) to ensure you are using the most updated version of mdEditor.
 Always refresh before you access the publishing menu.
 However, If you start moving items around in the publishing outline \(see below for details\), you may lose this information once you refresh.

 * Click the **Publish** button from the top menu in mdEditor.

 * You will be asked to select a _publishing service_.
 Currently the only publishing service available is ScienceBase \(there may be additional options in the future, such as data.gov\).
 Click on ScienceBase.

 * A login window will appear on the right side of the screen - enter your ScienceBase ID and password, and click **Login**.
 When you are logged in, the login window will display who you are logged in as.
 The current user must have read/write permissions on ScienceBase for any items to be published \(including parent items\).
 You cannot publish until you are logged in.

 * You will see a list of every valid record in mdEditor in the publishing outline with its ScienceBase Identifier \(if the record already exists on ScienceBase\) and its parent ScienceBase Identifier \(if present in the metadata\).
 This publishing outline shows records in a parent-child relationship and reflects what you would see when you publish in ScienceBase.
 Parent-child refers to how the records are organized and displayed on ScienceBase; this is different than the Project and Product associations that are embedded within the metadata records.

 ---

-**Parent IDS**
+**Parent IDs**

 Records without parent IDs already in their metadata will appear directly under the ScienceBase header, indicating that they will be published under the default parent identifier established in the settings \(which is also visible on the header - you can click it to follow a link to the record on ScienceBase\).

 -Records that have parent IDs in the metadata record will appear below a thick blue line and will be published under the parent ID in their metadata \(which is visible in that record’s entry in the outline\).

 > ![](/assets/NoteSmall.png): if you do not want these parent IDs to change, DO NOT drag and drop these records in the publishing outline.